IBM/auction-events/README.md

  - Run the `invoke-emit.js` script to will register a callback function to receive a notification when the `StartBidding` transaction has been committed onto a block.
 You will see the following in the terminal:
+ -
+**Things to Note** The text `assigning transaction id` is where a listener is attached to the transaction.
+Then when the event occurs, you see the response: `Successfully sent Proposal and received ProsposalResponse: Status - 200..`

 ```bash
 2019-02-21T06:05:42.247Z - error: [Client.js]: Channel not found for name mychannel